A Darwin to Alice Springs road trip is the ultimate travel experience!

 The infamous Todd River flows right through the middle of town and for most of the year it is a dry riverbed.
 When it does rain though, it turns into a major attraction for locals to ‘watch the Todd come down’.
 It is rumored that those who see the Todd flow 3 times will never leave.

 I have heard many Alice Springs locals tell tales of how they came for a 2 week holiday and are still here some 30 + years later.
-It’s true of so many of us … Trevor was one of those!
+It’s true of so many of us who live in the Territory … Trevor was one of those!

 Watch this blog for the next part of this fabulous road trip – Alice Springs to Adelaide!